partiql/partiql-ir-generator/README.md

 PIG also provides facitiles that allow for manipulation and restructuring of trees for the purposes of program optimizaiton and query planning.

+## Permuted Domains

+Query engines and other kinds of compilers reuqire numerous tree-like representations of a program, starting with an AST.
+Query engines for example typically parse a query, producing an AST, and then apply multiple passes over the AST to transform it to a logical plan, then a physical plan, and possibly other intermediate representations.
+Compiler passes of this sort are large, complex, and difficult to maintain.
+PIG's "permuted domains" feature increases the maintainability of such compiler passes by allowing new type domains to be created by specifying only the *differences* to another type domain.
+This avoids having to duplicate the data type definitions that are common to both type domains, allowing more numerous, smaller, less complex and more maintainable compiler passes.

+PIG's permuted domain feature has been heavily inspired by the [Nanopass Framework](https://nanopass.org/).

 ## Code Generation

 PIG generates the following components in Kotlin (and may generate similar components in languages such as Rust in the future):